-The average British Columbian doesn't know where they get their drinking water from, how their wastewater is treated, or the laws that protect their waters.
-They are also unaware of the ways that they can make a tangible difference.
-By providing the public with education, applied training and digital tools to conserve, protect and advocate for water, we directly address this knowledge gap and foster what we call "water literacy."
+The average British Columbian doesn't know where they get their drinking water from, how their wastewater is treated, or which the laws protect their waters.
+They are also unsure of the ways that they can make a tangible difference.
+Our Water Literacy Program provides free workshops and presentations for the public to engage in applied training and digital tools to conserve, protect, and advocate for water.

 When someone is knowledgeable about their local watersheds they are more empowered to make decisions about their water consumption and have to tools to protect threatened waterways.